space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 ### Components
 - root module
-- person-form
-- book-list
+- person-input Component : allows user to update Person fields or generate a random Person
+- book-list : shows results from openLibrary search based on given Person's topic
-- book-detail
+- book-detail : gives more detail on any particular book

 ### Services
-- person service
-    - request a test person
-    - request a random person
-- book service
-    - request a list of books
-    - request a particular book

-#Project 3A:
+One of this project's services will handle sharing of data between components in a different way than the previous ones.
+Instead of using property binding and sharing state through parent components, you will rely on Observables and Subjects.
+The service will have an observable and components will set their local variables as subscribers to those observables so that if any change is made to the service's observable, all components will be updated.
+Instead of 'getting' values, you will define methods to set the observable's emitted value.
+- person service : a way to share a Person with any components in your app.
+There will always be exactly 1 Person and no more.
+- book service : a way to share books with components in your app.
+You will request lists of books and store them locally then access the stored books.

+# Project 3A: Define Data Models
-The first step of the project is similar to the previous project: define your data models and service providers.
+The first step of the project is similar to the previous project: define your data models.
 However, if you wish, you may start by creating the layout and high level components without any content, including the root component, the person form component, the book list component, and the book detail component.
+You will define service providers in subsequent steps.

-### Data Models and Services
+### Data Models
 #### Person Model
 ```
 gender : string -- {"male", "female"}